Search for rare or forbidden decays of the $D^{0}$ meson

-After the application of the selection criteria, there are of the order of 100 events or fewer available for fitting in each signal mode.
-Each signal mode yield \nsig\ is therefore extracted by performing a one-dimensional unbinned maximum likelihood fit to \dm\ in the range $0.141<\dm<0.201\gevcc$ for signal modes with two kaons and $0.141<\dm<0.149\gevcc$ for all other signal modes.
+Each signal mode yield \nsig\ is extracted by performing the ML fit with the single observable \dm\ in the range $0.141<\dm<0.201\gevcc$ for signal modes with two kaons and $0.141<\dm<0.149\gevcc$ for all other signal modes.
 The signal PDF is a Cruijff function with parameters obtained by fitting the signal MC.
-The background is modeled with an \argus\ function with an endpoint that is set to the same value that is used for the normalization modes.
-The signal PDF parameters and the endpoint parameter are fixed in the fit.
+The background is modeled with an \argus\ function with an end point that is set to the same value that is used for the normalization modes.
+The signal PDF parameters and the end point parameter are fixed in the fit.
 All other background parameters and the signal and background yields are allowed to vary.
-Figure~\ref{fig1} shows the results of the fits to the \dm\ distributions for the twelve signal modes.
+Figures~\ref{fig1a} and~\ref{fig2} show the results of the fits to the \dm\ distributions for the twelve signal modes.

-We test the performance of the maximum likelihood fit by generating ensembles of MC samples from the normalization and background PDF distributions, assuming a signal yield of zero.
+We test the performance of the ML fit for the normalization modes by generating ensembles of MC samples from the normalization and background PDF distributions.
 The mean numbers of normalization and background candidates used in the ensembles are taken from the fits to the data.
 The numbers of background and normalization mode candidates are allowed to fluctuate according to a Poisson distribution and all background and normalization mode PDF parameters are allowed to vary.
-The signal PDF parameters are the same as those used for the fits to the data.
-The signal PDF parameters are fixed but the signal yield is allowed to vary.
 No significant biases are observed in fitted yields of the normalization modes.
-The estimated biases in the fitted signal yields are less than $\pm0.2$ for all modes, and these are subtracted from the fitted yields before calculating the signal branching fractions.
+The same procedure is repeated for the ML fit to signal modes, with ensembles of MC samples generated from the background PDF distributions only, assuming a signal yield of zero.
+The signal PDF parameters are fixed to the values used for the fits to the data but the signal yield is allowed to vary.
+The biases in the fitted signal yields are less than $\pm0.2$ for all modes, and these are subtracted from the fitted yields before calculating the signal branching fractions.